HotSwap: Enabling Live Dependency Sharing in Serverless Computing: HotSwap Design

 \subsection{Generation of Dependency Images}

-Figure~\ref{fig:Metholodgy_dependency_pool} shows the setup phase of WarmSwap, which dumps a serverless software dependency into a dependency image in the dependency pool.
-The serverless software dependency process (refer to the target process in the following paragraphs) in this example is a Python script importing numpy and then executing the user handler.
-We initiate the dumping of the process after numpy has been loaded but before the import and execution of the user code (the user handler in Figure~\ref{fig:Metholodgy_system_overview}).
-This dump timing ensures that the migrated process can support different user handlers and execute them immediately after migration.
+Figure~\ref{fig:Metholodgy_dependency_pool} shows the setup phase of HotSwap, which dumps a serverless software dependency into a dependency image in the dependency pool.
+The serverless software dependency process in this example is a Python script importing NumPy and then executing the user handler.
+We initiate the dumping of the process after NumPy has been loaded but before the import and execution of the user code (the user handler in Figure~\ref{fig:Metholodgy_system_overview}).
+In general, other shared dependency images might also be used besides NumPy.
+The corresponding user handler will then execute immediately after that image has been migrated.

-The target process is divided into two distinct components during the dumping process: process metadata, preserved within \emph{Dependency Metadata}; and hot memory pages, residing securely within the \emph{Dependency pool}.
+The dependency process is divided into two distinct components during the dumping process: (i)~process metadata, preserved within \emph{Dependency Metadata}; and (ii)~hot memory pages, residing securely within the \emph{Dependency Pool}.
 The process metadata encompasses essential information for restoring the process framework, including file descriptors, memory segment sizes, and other relevant configuration details.
-The dependency pool preserves the full memory pages of the target process within its memory domain.
-To enable efficient page transfer, the Dependency Manager creates a dedicated page server process on the source for each target process.
-The source page server uses the network to communicate with page servers on the destination that need the target process.
+The dependency pool preserves the full memory pages of the dependency process within its memory domain.
+The process metadata, combined with its memory pages, is referred to as a \emph{dependency image} in this work.
+To enable efficient page transfer, the Dependency Manager creates a source-side page server for each dependency image, which communicates over the network with destination page servers.

-To further accelerate the process generation and optimize resource utilization, we employ checkpoint images on disk.
-When dumping target processes, we create checkpoint images in order on disk to further optimize the generation process.
-With images on disk available, we do not need to execute the Python script from the beginning.
-Instead, we can directly restore the checkpoint and then create live dependency images.
-This is useful for those large and less popular target processes because the provider can save costs by putting them on disk instead of memory.

-WarmSwap requires only a modest pool of dependency images, because of the \emph{commonality} and \emph{lightweight} characteristics of serverless software dependencies.
-Thus, cloud providers only undertake limited costs associated with dumping and maintaining dependent images.
+HotSwap requires only a modest pool of dependency images, because of the \emph{commonality} and \emph{lightweight} characteristics of serverless software dependencies.
+Thus, cloud providers only undertake limited costs associated with dumping and maintaining dependency images.